numberoverzero/bottom/docs/user/extension.rst

 Full message encryption
 =======================

-*(The full source for extension is available at examples/encryption.py)*
+*(The full source for this extension is available at examples/encryption.py)*

 This is a more complex example of a :data:`ClientMessageHandler<bottom.ClientMessageHandler>` where messages are encrypted and then base64 encoded.
 On the wire their only conformance to the IRC protocol is a newline terminating